-The Operator's Manual Holder is located on the back of the seat.
+The Operator's Manual is located conveniently in the operators compartment.

 - This equipment can be dangerous if not used properly.
 Safe operation is the responsibility of the operator. - Do not start or operate the truck, or any of its functions or attachments, from any place other than the designated operator's position.